Pharmacies start administering their first 1 million Covid-19 vaccine doses from federal government - KRDO

 One million doses have been allocated to 6,500 pharmacies — including some CVS, Walmart, Walgreens and Rite Aid locations — in the first phase of the Federal Retail Pharmacy Program, and the stores started giving these shots Friday.

-This comes on a day when the Centers for Disease Control and Prevention is expected to issue guidance on how schools can reopen safely.
+This comes on a day when the US Centers for Disease Control and Prevention issued guidelines for reopening schools safely.
+The CDC is encouraging states to prioritize teachers for vaccination but does not make inoculation one of its key recommendations.

+And a new report from the Kaiser Family Foundation says that nearly a third of Americans — 31% — say they plan to “wait and see” how the vaccines work for others before deciding to get vaccinated themselves.

-As for vaccines in pharmacies: Many stores still do not have the vaccine in this early phase of the new federal program.
-Walgreens will now have it in certain stores in 15 states; Rite Aid has it in six states; Walmart and Sam’s Clubs have it in 22 states.
-But the coverage area is expected to expand as supplies increase.
+As for vaccines in pharmacies: Many stores still do not have the vaccine in this first phase of the new federal program.
+Walgreens will now have it in certain stores in 15 states; Rite Aid has it in six states; and Walmart and Sam’s Clubs have it in 22 states.
+The coverage area is expected to expand as supplies increase.

 The doses sent directly to pharmacies are separate from the millions per week that the federal government already has been distributing to states — a few of which already were providing doses to a small number of pharmacies.